Albert Einstein

 Scientific Heritage

-On December 05, 2014, the Digital Einstein Papers, hosted by Princeton University Press, made freely available The Collected Papers of Albert Einstein to the broad public.
-Albert Einstein left behind hundreds of both scientific and non-scientific works; the total archive released comprised more than 30,000 unique documents.
+On December 05, 2014, the Digital Einstein Papers, hosted by Princeton University Press, made The Collected Papers of Albert Einstein freely available to the public.
+Albert Einstein left behind hundreds of scientific and non-scientific works; the archive comprised more than 30,000 unique documents.
 The most prominent articles were published during his annus mirabilis, the miracle year.

 Between 1907 and 1915, Albert Einstein was working on the theory of general relativity.
-This theory of gravitation has now received an extensive usage in astrophysics and explained the essence of black holes, the parts of space with such a strong gravity attraction that even light gets attracted to it.
+This theory of gravitation has now received extensive usage in astrophysics and explains the essence of black holes, the parts of space with such a strong gravity attraction that even light cannot escape them.

 Gravitational Waves